 - The availability of the rider benefit will be either 10 years or 15 years, depending on which option you choose.
 The benefit term begins on the date the policy is issued, not the date that disability benefits begin.
 For example, if you get a 15-year student loan rider and incur a disability five years after you purchase the policy, you will receive student loan rider benefits for 10 years.

 - Like with the base policy, there is an elimination period for the rider.
 This is a waiting period between when the disability occurs and when benefits are paid.
 Rider elimination periods can range from 60 days to 365 days.

 - There will be a minimum and maximum amount for the rider benefit.
 Minimum monthly amounts range from $100 to $500.
 Maximum benefits range from $2,000 to $2,500 a month.

 - Payments are typically made directly to the student loan lender.

 Among the main providers of disability insurance, the following carriers offer student loan benefit riders:

 Guardian.
 The company’s Provider Choice policy has Student Loan Protection that provides a reimbursement of student loan payments if the insured becomes totally disabled.
 The coverage is available for 10 or 15 years from the policy date.
 When a qualifying disability occurs, benefits are only payable for the remaining portion of the 10 or 15-year term that has not elapsed.

 The Standard.
-The Standard Platinum Advantage provides a reimbursement of student loan payments while the insured is totally disability.
+The Standard Platinum Advantage provides reimbursement of student loan payments while the insured is totally disability.
 It’s available with either a 10-year or 15-year term from the policy effective date.

 MassMutual.
-Its Radius Choice policy provides a monthly benefit equal to the student loan repayment up the maximum monthly benefit while the insured is totally disabled.
+Its Radius Choice policy provides a monthly benefit equal to the student loan repayment up to the maximum monthly benefit while the insured is totally disabled.
 Coverage is available for a period of 10 or 15 years from the policy date.